rizwanmehmood94/true-connector-uc_data_app_platoon/README.md

 - Restricted Number of Usages: allows data usage for n times.
 - Personal Data: filter out the contents of the data according to the data subject´s consents.
 To apply this rule, the Usage Control module interacts with CaPe. **

-**Note: This policy pattern is still under develop, so it may occur that is not 100% workable

 ## 3  Installation Guide